ashley-o0o/handlebarsPractice/README.md

 # handlebarsPractice
-Practice for pushing content to github using terminal. o0o0o0o0o0oß
+Practice for pushing content to github using terminal.
+Also practicing pulling and updating content between web browser and local.